Kotlin/kotlinx.serialization/docs/value-classes.md

 }
 ```

-> Disclaimer: You can also write such a serializer for inline class itself (imagine UID being the inline class — there's no need to change anything in the serializer).
+> Disclaimer: You can also write such a serializer for value class itself (imagine UID being the value class — there's no need to change anything in the serializer).
-> However, do not use anything in custom serializers for inline classes besides `encodeInline`.
-As we discussed, calls to inline class serializer may be
+> However, do not use anything in custom serializers for value classes besides `encodeInline`.
+As we discussed, calls to value class serializer may be
 > optimized and replaced with a `encodeInlineElement` calls.
 > `encodeInline` and `encodeInlineElement` calls with the same descriptor are considered equivalent and can be replaced with each other — formats should return the same `Encoder`.
-> If you embed custom logic in custom inline class serializer, you may get different results depending on whether this serializer was called at all
+> If you embed custom logic in custom value class serializer, you may get different results depending on whether this serializer was called at all
-> (and this, in turn, depends on whether inline class was boxed or not).
+> (and this, in turn, depends on whether value class was boxed or not).

 ---